Select Page

 10. Fumigant (aluminium phosphide or hydrogen cyanide) – contact a local pest control company.
 Produces deadly gas on contact with moisture.
 Death is probably very quick with most dying underground, so little or no risk to others.
 Note: in the EU, aluminium phosphide is only approved for use outdoors.

-11. Alphachloralose – contact a local pest control company.
+11. Alphachloralose – (mice only).
+Contact a local pest control company.
 Death is apparently fairly quick with most dying close to the baiting points or in runs or burrows, so little risk to others.
-Note: in the EU, Alphachloralose is only approved for the indoor control of mice.
+Note: in the EU and UK, Alphachloralose is only approved for the indoor control of mice.

 Read the rat poison products list – this lists the product names and active ingredients.